 Engineering students have the opportunity to make a difference in the world in many ways.
 Students who accept this challenge tend to be bright, dedicated, and attracted to a field that offers future employment opportunities with high salaries, prestige, and respect.
 In the working world, an engineering degree provides a competitive advantage.

-Iowa's College of Engineering offers an undergraduate Bachelor of Science in Engineering (BSE) degree in six majors:
+Iowa's College of Engineering offers an undergraduate Bachelor of Science in Engineering (BSE) degree in seven majors:

 - Biomedical Engineering